EOLab-HSRW/Data_Logger/README.md

 ## Data Logger Results

 The approach was tested in a lab environment near a ventilation system to demonstrate variance in sensing values.
 The data doesn’t align with the weather data because the carry out of the test were made in indoor conditions equipped with a cooling system.
-The mea- surements were executed accurately without outliers, extreme values, or missing data on both storage de- vices.
+The measurements were executed accurately without outliers, extreme values, or missing data on both storage devices.
 The test results were reliable and fulfilled the requirements.
 The data was stored in the predefined format and correct sequence.
 No issues were faced during the decoding phase.
 The collected data was in a CSV format and could be analyzed by using a third party tool.
 In this project, the analysis phase was implemented with Jupyter Notebook.
-A general overview is provided below:
+**A general overview is provided below:**

 ### Temperature

 The image shows a line graph which describes the temperature over a period of approximately 60 hours.
-The x-axis represents the date and time, starting at 6:00 PM on March 24 and ending at 12:00 PM on
-March 26.
-The y-axis shows the temperature in de- grees Celsius (°C), ranging from approximately 17.5
-°C to over 33 °C. A significant increase in temper- ature from March 24 to the afternoon of March 25, followed by a decrease until the morning of March
-26. On March 26, the temperature rises again at the end.
-The curve shows a typical daytime and night- time temperature trend with variance.
+The x-axis represents the date and time, starting at 6:00 PM on March 24 and ending at 12:00 PM on March 26.
+The y-axis shows the temperature in degrees Celsius (°C), ranging from approximately 17.5°C to over 33 °C. A significant increase in temperature from March 24 to the afternoon of March 25, followed by a decrease until the morning of March 26.
+On March 26, the temperature rises again at the end.
+The curve shows a typical daytime and night-time temperature trend with variance.

 ![Temperature](./Assets/temperature.png)

 ### Pressure

-The x-axis shows the date and time, starting on
-March 24 at 6:00 PM and ending on March 26 at
-12:00 PM.
-The y-axis shows air pressure in hPa, with values between approximately 100.800 and 102.700 hPa.
+The x-axis shows the date and time, starting on March 24 at 6:00 PM and ending on March 26 at 12:00 PM.
+The y-axis shows air pressure in hPa, with values between approximately 100.800 and 102.700hPa.
 There are intervals of a strong positive and negative variance.
 At the beginning of the graph, the air pressure shows a high value of approximately 102.200 hPa, before raising and then falling again af- ter a short time.
 An increase is observed, peaking at 102.600 hPa, before the pressure decreases again.
 At the end, another increase in air pressure can be seen.

 ![Pressure](./Assets/pressure.png)

 ### Humidity

-The horizontal axis shows the date and time from
-6:00 PM on March 24th to 12:00 PM on March 26th.
+The horizontal axis shows the date and time from 6:00 PM on March 24th to 12:00 PM on March 26th.
 The vertical axis shows the humidity in percent (%).
 The graph shows the humidity over time.
-The hu- midity begins on March 24th at over 44 % and then falls to 36 %.
+The humidity begins on March 24th at over 44 % and then falls to 36 %.
 It slowly rises again, by reaching a maximum of 40 % on March 25th, and then falling again.
-At the end of the period (12:00 PM on March 26th), the humidity falls below 40 %.
+At the end of the period (12:00 PM on March26th), the humidity falls below 40 %.

 ![Humidity](./Assets/humidity.png)

 ### Gas Resistance

-The x-axis shows the date and time, starting on
-March 24 at 6:00 PM and ending on March 26 at
+The x-axis shows the date and time, starting on March 24 at 6:00 PM and ending on March 26 at 12:00 PM.
-12:00 PM.
 The y-axis indicates the gas resistance in ohms, ranging from approximately 14,000 ohms to over 52,000 ohms.
 Starting on March 24, the value changes slowly and then rises sharply until around noon on March 25, with a peak of over 52,000 ohms.
-After that, the gas resistance drops signifi- cantly, reaching a minimum of approximately 18,000 ohms on the evening of March 25.
+After that, the gas resistance drops significantly, reaching a minimum of approximately 18,000 ohms on the evening of March 25.
 On March 26, the value rises again, with values above 44,000 ohms.
 The curve shows a daily pattern with strong variance, which could be caused by changes in the environment like air quality.
 The high and low points could be caused by the external influence of the ventilation system.

 ![Gas Resistance](./Assets/gasResistance.png)